rafaeelaudibert/Cosmetics.java/README.md

 ## Implementation

-The application should be implementend AND tested.
-The development must use a test-oriented approach, this is, based in the UML project, unit tests (automated) should be created before the code implementation.
-After, the implementation should be performed, and the application tested based in the tests created before.
+The project was developed using TDD (Test-Driven Development) where the tests were created before the code implementation.

 The system should be implemented in Java, and the unit tests should be done with the tool JUnit.

-The unit tests should necessarily embrace the domain classes, and interface or database-related classes doesn't need to be tested.
+The unit embrace the domain classes only, without actually testing the UI or the Service classes.

 ## Authors